 This paper presents the results of an application of a novel methodology to calculate the X-Factors in CPI-X regulation, undertaken by the Institute for Research into International Competitiveness (IRIC), and GHD Pty Ltd (GHD) for the Rail Division of the Economic Regulation Authority (ERA).
 The paper builds upon a methodological paper prepared by IRIC (see www.railaccess.wa.gov.au/html/pub00.php?type=cat&id=23).
-The example used in this paper is the WestNet Rail (WNR) freight network.
-It should be noted that there is nothing inherent to the methodology which limits its use to the rail industry.
+This version of the paper incorporates comments on an earlier draft received as part of a public consultation process.
+The example used in this paper is the WestNet Rail (WNR) freight network.1 It should be noted that there is nothing inherent to the methodology which limits its use to the rail industry.
 It is equally applicable in any similarly regulated industry, and indeed, it is hoped that further use of the methodology can improve utility regulation in Australia more generally.